The Clinician's Guide to Treating Cleft Palate Speech - Elsevier eBook on VitalSource, 2nd Edition

 Elsevier eBook on VitalSource

-Get quick access to the most up-to-date information on cleft palate speech therapy with The Clinician’s Guide to Treating Cleft Palate Speech, 2nd Edition.
-This textbook features an easy-to-use format — including many bulleted lists, tables, and illustrations — to give you instant access to the answers you need surrounding the effects of clefts and non-cleft velopharyngeal inadequacy (VPI) on communication development in children.
+Ensure your students have quick access to the most up-to-date information on cleft palate speech therapy with The Clinician’s Guide to Treating Cleft Palate Speech, 2nd Edition.
+This textbook features an easy-to-use format — including many bulleted lists, tables, and illustrations — to give students instant access to the answers they need surrounding the effects of clefts and non-cleft velopharyngeal inadequacy (VPI) on communication development in children.
 Updated information includes new content on interprofessional team decision-making, along with the diagnosis and management of the resulting disorders.

 - Brief summaries cover the effects of clefts and non-cleft velopharyngeal inadequacy on communication development in children.

 - Quick-reference format includes bulleted lists, tables, and boxes for easy access to key information needed in day-to-day practice.

 - Special tips boxes feature hints and additional clinical information from the authors, and other recognized experts in the field of cleft palate management.

 - NEW!
 Additional video clips demonstrate a broad range of speech disorders in children, examples of instrumental and noninstrumental assessment approaches, and effective therapy techniques.